Gravicode/due-javascript/README.md

     this.comPort = new SerialInterface();
     comPort.Connect();

-the init the driver and display some text.
+init the driver and blink an led.

     if (!this.dev)
             this.dev = new DUELinkController(this.comPort);